-Though I haven't reviewed very many Vietnamese restaurants to date, I have had a lot of Vietnamese food in the past, both good and bad.
+Though I haven’t reviewed very many Vietnamese restaurants to date, I have had a lot of Vietnamese food in the past, both good and bad.
 I find myself craving a good bowl of pho (and sometimes bun) quite often.
-My favorite place for pho in Calgary was Pho Que Huong in the Pacific Place mall, but I have yet to find my "go-to place" in Toronto…
+My favourite place for pho in Calgary was Pho Que Huong in the Pacific Place mall, but I have yet to find my "go-to place" in Toronto…

 I came across Pho Mi Gia Phung by searching on my iPhone when I was close to Toronto’s East Chinatown earlier this month.
 A lot of the online reviews gave high praises to the food so it seemed like a safe bet.
 And when more than one of the tips mentioned a patio, it sounded even more like a great choice on such a hot day.

 Being able to park right beside the patio and have our three dogs wait in the car within eyesight was a definite bonus.
 Just , we found a completely empty patio so we got to pick any table we wanted.
 We were greeted, got menus and were served iced water in no time at all, so we were off to a really great start.

 The first of our appetizers to arrive was #A02 – Goi Cuon (Fresh salad rolls with shrimp & pork – 2 for $3.95) and right off the bat, I was very disappointed to find old, brown lettuce in the salad rolls.
 I thought the menu said they were supposed to be fresh?
 The shrimp were big though, the pork was very flavorful and it was not too heavy on the mint.
 But the peanut sauce that accompanied the salad rolls didn’t have enough peanuts and was way too sweet, almost as if it was candy.
 Not very good salad rolls at all.